Here are the key developments in the weekslong search for Nancy Guthrie

 “The one with the DNA profile recovered is different and appears to match the gloves of the subject in the surveillance video,” the statement reads.

-The FBI is awaiting final test results from the glove, the agency says, noting the process typically takes 24 hours.
+The FBI is awaiting final test results from the glove, the agency says at the time, noting the process typically takes 24 hours.

 In a video posted to Instagram, Savannah Guthrie shares a new message to the possible kidnappers of her mother.